Hardship funds

 - You must be currently living in the UK.

-- Category A: Any student who has made a new application for government means-tested benefits in the four weeks preceding your application to the fund.
+- Category A: Any student who has made a new application (renewals of benefits are not accepted) for government means-tested benefits in the four weeks preceding your application to the fund.
+This includes Universal Credit, Housing benefit/Local Housing Allowance, or Income-based Employment and Support Allowance (Contribution-based will not be accepted).

-- Category B: A full-time undergraduate student who in 2022/23 was in receipt of the maximum means-tested maintenance loan from SFE (approx. £12,677) who has a current tenancy agreement that extends over the summer period and is currently struggling to find work (has been looking since the end of term)/unable to work due to ill health or caring responsibilities.
+- Category B: A full-time undergraduate student who in 2024/25 was in receipt of the maximum means-tested maintenance loan from SFE (approx. £13,348) who has a current formal tenancy agreement (an informal tenancy with family, friends, etc will not be accepted) that extends over the summer period and is currently struggling to find work (has been looking since the end of term)/unable to work due to ill health or caring responsibilities.

 - Category C: An undergraduate student who has been classified as independent by Student Finance England due to being estranged from their parents, or a care leaver.
-You must have received an email from us confirming you are eligible to apply under this category.
+(We will check our records with SFE to confirm you meet this criteria).

 - Category D: Any student with rent arrears.
 Please note that the following criteria apply to this category:

-- Your arrears must be evidenced by a recent formal statement of your rent account issued by your landlord, and supported by a formal tenancy agreement.
+- Your arrears must be evidenced by a recent formal statement of your rent account issued by your landlord, and supported by a formal tenancy agreement (an informal tenancy with family, friends, etc will not be accepted).

 - This documentation must be in your name.

-- Your arrears will only be considered if they were accrued before July 2023, and will not be considered if they were accrued before the start of the current academic year 2022/23.
+- Your arrears will only be considered if they were accrued (or began) after the start of the current academic year October 2024 to before July 2025.

-- Category E: Any student who received a Birkbeck Needs-Based Assessment Award in the 2022/23 academic year and is still experiencing financial hardship.
+- Category E: Any student who received a BNBA (Birkbeck Needs-Based Assessment Award) in the 2024/25 academic year and is still experiencing financial hardship.
 (We will check our records to confirm you meet this criteria).

 Making an application

-Once you have completed the application form we will e-mail you if you are eligible with an evidence checklist asking you to provide us with the required documentary evidence.
+- Once you have completed the application form, we will check the answers against our records and will e-mail you if you are eligible.
+You will receive (if eligible) an evidence checklist asking you to provide us with the required documentary evidence.

 Other hardship funding